-- 1. EXCEPT FOR EMERGENCIES, ALL CONTACT WITH AIRPORT PERSONNEL SHALL BE MADE THROUGH THE ENGINEER FOR EMERGENCIES INVOLVING SAFETY (INJURIES, FIRES, SECURITY BREACHES, ETC.) THE CONTRACTOR SHALL MAKE DIRECT CONTACT WITH AIRPORT OPERATIONS FOLLOWED BY NOTIFICATION TO THE ENGINEER AS SOON AS POSSIBLE - 2.
-THE PROJECT SUPERVISORS SHALL HAVE THE FOLLOWING TELEPHONE NUMBERS WITH THEM AT ALL TIMES:

-i.
-MAA FIRE MARSHALL (410) 859-7815/ (410) 859-7222 ii.
-BWI FIRE/RESCUE/MEDICAL EMERGENCY (410) 859-7222 iii.
-BWI POLICE EMERGENCY (410) 859-7040 iv.
-BWI DUTY AIRPORT OPERATIONS MGR (410) 859-7018 ٧.
-CONSOLIDATED DISPATCH CENTER (410) 859-7117 vi.
-BWI OFFICE OF AIRPORT SECURITY (410) 859-7162 FAA AIR TRAFFIC CONTROL TOWER (410) 859-7636 viii.
-MDE OIL CONTROL PROGRAM (410) 537-3442

-- viii.
-MDE OIL CONTROL PROGRAM (COMPLIANCE AND REMEDIATION) - 3.
-THE CONTRACTOR SHALL PROVIDE THE PHONE NUMBERS OF THREE PERSONNEL, INCLUDING THE PROJECT SUPERINTENDENT, WHO MAY BE CONTACTED IN AN EMERGENCY. - TE WHO SHALL BE ON CALL 24 HO RS PER DAY FO
+- EXCEPT FOR EMERGENCIES, ALL CONTACT WITH AIRPORT PERSONNEL SHALL BE MADE THROUGH THE ENGINEER.
+FOR EMERGENCIES INVOLVING SAFETY (INJURIES, FIRES, SECURITY BREACHES, ETC.) THE CONTRACTOR SHALL MAKE DIRECT CONTACT WITH AIRPORT OPERATIONS FOLLOWED BY NOTIFICATION TO THE ENGINEER AS SOON AS POSSIBLE - THE PROJECT SUPERVISORS SHALL HAVE THE FOLLOWING 2 TELEPHONE NUMBERS WITH THEM AT ALL TIMES: - MAA FIRE MARSHA - ii.
+BWI FIRE/RESCUE/MEDICAL EMERGENCY iii.
+BWI POLICE EMERGENCY iv.
+BWI DUTY AIRPORT OPERATIONS MGR - CONSOLIDATED DISPATCH CENTER - BWI OFFICE OF AIRPORT SECURITY - vII.
+FAA AIR TRAFFIC CONTROL TOWER - MDE OIL CONTROL PROGRAM (COMPLIANCE AND REMEDIATION) - THE CONTRACTOR SHALL PROVIDE THE PHONE NUMBERS OF THREE PERSONNEL, INCLUDING THE PROJECT SUPERINTENDENT, WHO MAY CONTACTED IN AN EMERGENCY. - F THE PROJECT SEC TOR AND THE DES